Why deforestation means less rain in tropical forests

 Indigenous lands contain 80% of the planet's remaining biodiversity, Averbeck pointed out.
 For this reason, Averbeck said it is critical for Indigenous people to be able to resist development and for governments and companies to respect their decision.

 In Brazil, deforestation dramatically decreased through law enforcement under Luiz Inácio Lula da Silva, who was president from 2003 to 2010.
-The country saw deforestation surge and reach a fifteen-year high in 2021 under former president Jair Bolsonaro.
+The country saw deforestation surge and reach a 15-year high in 2021 under former President Jair Bolsonaro.
 Lula, who assumed the presidency again this year, campaigned on preserving the Amazon and protecting Indigenous communities.

 Unlike Indonesia and the Brazilian Amazon, much of the forest loss in the Congo Basin is due to poor, small-scale farmers trying to survive, explained Frances Seymour, senior fellow at the World Resources Institute, a global nonprofit that works with leaders to solve environmental problems.
 Addressing deforestation in the Congo Basin is more complex, she said.